 What is PIMS?

-The children had serious inflammation throughout their body.
+In April 2020, doctors in the UK first started to see children with serious inflammation throughout their body, which seemed to be linked to COVID-19.
 Inflammation is a normal response of the body’s immune system to fight infection.
-But sometimes the immune system can go into overdrive and begin to attack the whole body and if this happens, it is important that children receive urgent medical attention.
+But sometimes the immune system can go into overdrive and begin to attack the body.
+If this happens, it is important that children receive urgent medical attention.

-Doctors are concerned that in severe cases of PIMS the inflammation can spread to blood vessels (vasculitis), particularly those around the heart.
-If untreated, the inflammation can cause tissue damage, organ failure or even death,
+Doctors are concerned that in some children with PIMS the inflammation can affect the blood vessels (vasculitis), particularly those around the heart.
+If untreated, the inflammation can cause tissue damage, poor function of vital organs or potentially even death.

-Some of the symptoms of PIMS can overlap with other rare conditions, such as Kawasaki disease and Toxic Shock Syndrome.
-Some people have referred to the condition as ‘Kawasaki-like disease’.
-Like PIMS, complications from Kawasaki can cause damage to the heart.
+Some of the symptoms of PIMS can overlap with other rare conditions, such as Kawasaki disease and Toxic Shock Syndrome which is why it has been described as ‘Kawasaki-like’.
+Complications from each of these conditions can cause damage to the heart.
 Kawasaki tends to affect children under five whereas PIMS seems to affect older children and teenagers.

 Can PIMS be treated?

 Yes.
 Doctors know what to look out for and will do tests to diagnose what’s wrong and what treatment to give the child.
 Even where doctors aren’t 100% sure whether a child or teenager has PIMS, they know how to treat the symptoms associated with it.
-Doctors use the same type of treatments to ‘reset’ the immune system for both PIMS and Kawasaki disease.
+Treatments to reduce inflammation in the body may need to be given.

-Researchers hope to find out more about how to diagnose patients as quickly as possible and which are the most suitable treatments for each patient.
+Researchers are working to find out more about PIMS and which treatments are the most suitable treatments for each patient.

 What symptoms should I look out for?

-If your child doesn’t have these signs of being seriously unwell but you are still concerned, talk to you GP.
+If your child doesn’t have these signs of being seriously unwell but you are still concerned, talk to your GP.

 How many children have been affected?